 Monitoring for Glaucoma

-Menopause might be a factor for increased glaucoma risk.
+Menopause might also be a factor for increased glaucoma risk.
 New research suggests that women who enter menopause earlier may have a higher chance of developing open-angle glaucoma due to reduced estrogen levels.
 In fact, this 2023 research article suggests that late menarche (13+y), early menopause (prior to 45y), and delivering 5 or more children are all possible risk factors for OAG.

 • Keeping an eye on intraocular pressure and performing optic nerve assessments can help catch changes early.